dogweather/forkful/content/en/php/files-and-io/reading-command-line-arguments.md

 weight: 23
 ---

-## What & Why?
-Reading command line arguments in PHP means grabbing inputs passed to your script when it's run in the console.
-Programmers do it to make their scripts interactive and configurable without hard-coding values.

 ## How to:
 PHP uses a global array `$argv` to store command line arguments, with `$argv[0]` being the script name.
 Here's how you use it: